 A Uniform Statutory Form Power of Attorney created under Code Section 4401 is, unless modified, in the form of a non-springing power.
 It is effective immediately, meaning that once you sign it, your agent can begin acting on your behalf right away.
 This could be dangerous, of course, if you do not completely trust your agent.
 One way to handle this situation would be to tell your agent not to use your power until you instruct him or her to do so.

 If you are interested in creating a power of attorney which would not become effective unless you have become incapacitated, you must add specific language to this effect in your power of attorney document.
 Code Section 4124 provides the following model language to accomplish this purpose: “This power of attorney shall become effective upon the incapacity of the principal.”
 Therefore, you could take a Uniform Statutory Form Power of Attorney from Code Section 4401, eliminate the phrase stating the power is “effective immediately,” and add the above sentence to create for yourself a springing power of attorney.

 Whether you create a springing or non-springing power of attorney is a decision that should be made according to your individual needs and circumstances.
 If you feel comfortable with your desired agent, such as your spouse, having the ability to act immediately on your behalf, then you could create a non-springing power (that is, one that becomes effective immediately).
 On the other hand, if you are designating someone you work with to act as your agent only when you travel, then a springing power of attorney might make more sense for you.
 It really all comes down to your needs and how well you trust your agent.

 A power of attorney is a key element in a comprehensive estate plan.
-We are here to help you understand and develop such an estate plan to benefit your loved ones.
+At McEntyre & von der Lieth, PC, our expertise is ready to assist you with this process in developing such an estate plan to benefit your loved ones.